 Clean the surfaces between the center bearing and walking beam.
+Be sure these contacting surfaces are metal-to-metal.
 Position the beam over the center bearing assembly.
 Align the bolt holes.
 Install the bolts and snug tighten.
-Final tightening of these bolts is described in procedure 5.19.
+Final tightening of these bolts is described in procedure 5.16.

-5.17 EQUALIZER BEARING TO BEAM ASSEMBLY
+5.14 EQUALIZER BEARING TO BEAM ASSEMBLY